RONNIE LANE

 UK album chart, remaining at the top for several weeks.[3][4]

-Small Faces - Small Faces Debut Album 1966
+Small Faces - Small Faces album 1966

-Small Faces - Small Faces Debut Album 1966
+Small Faces - Small Faces album 1966

 Small Faces 1966 Decca Vinyl LP Mono LK 4790 album signed to back cover by four members including Ronnie Lane (Luv!
 Plonk)